sjbylo/flask-vote-app/pipeline/acs/README.md

 First, spin up a demo cluster for Advanced Cluster Security (ACS) in RHPDS (warning, internal tool).
 (If you set up your own cluster you will need to install ACS onto it and create the API credentials yourself).

+To demo the git push step and gitops working, you will need to have write permission to a fork of this repo.
+This can be done using github or using another git app, e.g. Gitea.
 Set up Gitea (or similar) on the cluster (instructions in gitea/) and migrate this git repo (github.com/sjbylo/flask-vote-app) to it.

 Example Gitea git repo endpoint running on OpenShift: